Toward a Scalable Upper Bound for a CVaR-LQ Problem: Upper Bound for CVaR-LQ Problem

 \section{Upper Bound for CVaR-LQ Problem}

 We use the definition of $\text{CVaR}_{\alpha,x}^{\pi,\gamma}(Z)$ \eqref{cvardefpi} to re-express $J^*_\alpha(x)$ \eqref{cvaropt}.
 For any $x \in \mathbb{R}^n$ and $\alpha \in (0,1]$, it holds that

 In the current section, first we show that there is a policy $\pi \in \Pi$ such that $J_{\alpha,\pi}(x)$ is finite (Lemma \ref{lemma111}), which guarantees that the problem \eqref{cvaropt} is well-defined.
-Second, we derive an upper bound to $J_\alpha^*(x)$ (Thm. \ref{mythm1}):
+Second, we derive an upper bound to $J_\alpha^*(x)$ (Theorem \ref{mythm1}):